Quasinormability and property $(\Omega)$ for spaces of smooth and ultradifferentiable vectors associated with Lie group representations: Introduction

 The interest in these two linear topological properties stems, among other things, from the fact they are often crucial hypotheses for the application of various abstract functional analytic tools.
-For example, given a surjective continuous linear map $f: X \to Y$ between two Fr\'echet spaces, the map $f$ lifts bounded sets if $\ker f$ is quasinormable \cite{B-D,M-V}, while $f$ admits a continuous linear right inverse if $\ker f$ satisfies $(\Omega)$ (assuming that $X$ is nuclear and $Y$ satisfies the so-called property $(\operatorname{DN})$) \cite{M-V, Vogt-87}.
-Furthermore, strong duals of quasinormable Fr\'echet spaces are ultrabornological and thus barrelled, whence the Banach-Steinhaus theorem and the open mapping and closed graph theorems of De Wilde may be applied to them.
-We also mention that $(\Omega)$ plays an important role in the isomorphic classification theory for Fr\'{e}chet spaces; in fact, $(\Omega)$ is one of the key assumptions to verify if one wants to obtain sequence space representations of function spaces via the structure theory of Fr\'echet spaces (cf.\ \cite{Debrouwere2, Langenbruch2012}).
+For example, given a surjective continuous linear map \(f\colon X \to Y\) between two Fr\'{e}chet spaces, the map \(f\) lifts bounded sets if \(\ker f\) is quasinormable \cite{B-D,M-V}, while \(f\) admits a continuous linear right inverse if \(\ker f\) satisfies \((\Omega)\) (assuming that \(X\) or \(Y\) is nuclear and \(Y\) satisfies the so-called property \((\operatorname{DN})\)) \cite{M-V, Vogt-87}.
+Furthermore, strong duals of quasinormable Fr\'{e}chet spaces are ultrabornological and thus barrelled, whence the Banach-Steinhaus theorem and the open mapping and closed graph theorems of De Wilde may be applied to them.
+We also mention that \((\Omega)\) plays an important role in the isomorphic classification theory for Fr\'{e}chet spaces; in fact, \((\Omega)\) is one of the key assumptions to verify if one wants to obtain sequence space representations of function spaces via the structure theory of Fr\'{e}chet spaces (cf.\ \cite{Debrouwere2, Langenbruch2012}).

-Quasinormability and $(\Omega)$ have been studied for a variety of concrete Fr\'echet function spaces; see \cite{B-E,B-M} for spaces of continuous functions, \cite{Debrouwere,Langenbruch2016,Wolf} for spaces of analytic functions, and \cite{D-K, VogtPDFG} for smooth kernels of partial differential operators.
+Quasinormability and \((\Omega)\) have been studied for a variety of concrete Fr\'{e}chet function spaces; see \cite{B-E,B-M} for spaces of continuous functions, \cite{Debrouwere,Langenbruch2016,Wolf} for spaces of analytic functions, and \cite{D-K, VogtPDFG} for smooth kernels of partial differential operators.
 One of the goals of this work is to provide a systematic method for establishing both properties for function spaces that are invariant under a Lie group action, which we shall achieve here viewing such spaces as spaces of smooth and ultradifferentiable vectors of Lie group representations.
-We remark that the quasinormability of spaces of smooth vectors associated with representations of $(\R^{n},+)$ was studied by the first author in \cite{Debrouwere}.
+We remark that the quasinormability of spaces of smooth vectors associated with representations of \((\R^{n},+)\) was studied by the first author in \cite{Debrouwere}.